olemiss-physics/PHYS709-Fall2024/_announcements/week-1.md

 - read the [Syllabus]({{ site.baseurl }}{% link syllabus/syllabus.md %}).
 - discover what [Textbooks]({{ site.baseurl }}{% link textbooks.md %}) this course favors.
 - understand what [Technology]({{ site.baseurl }}{% link technology.md %}) you're going to need for this course.

+Computing Task 1 is due on Friday, August 30th (at the start of class!).

 <!--